web3swift-team/web3swift/README.md

 - If you **found a bug**, [open an issue](https://github.com/web3swift-team/web3swift/issues).

 ## Development
-To do local development and run the local tests, we recommend to use [ganache](https://github.com/trufflesuite/ganache) which is also used by CI when running github actions.
+To do local development and run the local tests, we recommend using [ganache](https://github.com/trufflesuite/ganache) which is also used by CI when running GitHub actions.

 ```cli
 // To install